MarissaN/3013-Algorithms-Norris/assignments/assignment_4/README.md

 Date: 02/13/18

-Assignment: Assignment 4 - Binary Tree
+Assignment: Program 2 - Binary Tree

 Description: This program creates a binary tree, insert nodes into the tree
     				 in order and then deletes the tree